 Paul lives in Saint John.

-Lois Fine has over 25 years of accounting experience in the non-profit and charitable sector.
+Lois Fine has over 30 years of accounting experience in the not-for-profit and charitable sector.
 She is currently the Director of Finance and Information Technology at YWCA Toronto, a multi-service agency serving women and girls since 1873.
 In her role, Lois oversees an annual budget of over $30 million.
 She has been YWCA’s Director of Finance since 1996.
 In 2011, Lois oversaw the finances for YWCA Toronto Elm Centre, an $80 million 300-unit green and affordable housing project for women in downtown Toronto, which opened its doors that same year.

-Lois is also the Treasurer of the Board of the Central Toronto Community Health Centre and the Playwright’s Guild of Canada.
-She has consulted widely in the non-profit sector, serving agencies, private and public foundations, and government-funding bodies.
-For ﬁve years, she chaired an allocations panel for United Way of Greater Toronto.
-An experienced instructor, Lois teaches ﬁnancial management at the Schulich School of Business, as part of the Emerging Leaders and ONCoop Programs, seeking to equip leaders in the non-profit sector with the tools required for leadership.
+She is currently the Treasurer of the Board of the Parkdale Queen West Community Health Centre and the Playwrights Guild of Canada.
+Lois has also consulted widely in the not-for-profit sector, serving agencies, private and public foundations, and government-funding bodies.
+An experienced instructor, Lois has taught ﬁnancial management at the Schulich School of Business, as part of the Emerging Leaders and ONCoop Programs, seeking to equip leaders in the non-profit sector with the tools required for leadership.

 Lois lives in Toronto.